jotaviobueno/api-sing-up-login/README.md

 # api-sing-up-login
 Login and sing-up system with article creation

+##Start setting.
-## npm i
+npm i

-## create a .env file with the name DB_HOST, and define the connection link with mongoose... or if you don't insert the direct link in the index, on line 14.
+create a .env file with the name DB_HOST, and define the connection link with mongoose... or if you don't insert the direct link in the index, on line 14.